WaveOfMotion/Developing-time-synchronization-in-ABB-AC500-PLC-from-Network-Time-Protocol-and-PC-using-Python/README.md

 from pymodbus.server import ModbusTcpServer from pymodbus.simulator import DataType, SimData, SimDevice
 ```
-Then you must deifne your Modbus port which is 502, and your IP address, where I use my Wi-fi adapter, since I am on th same network as my PLC:
+Then you must define your Modbus port which is 502, and your IP address, where I use my Wi-fi adapter, since I am on the same network as my PLC:
 ```
 PC_IP = "192.168.1.207"
 MODBUS_PORT = 502
 DEVICE_ID = 1
 ```
-The Modbus comunication itself is implemented in a way, that I send to my PC 8 registers, where the extra 9th register returns a non-zero value if PLC can't synchronize with NTP more than 5 times.
-And the same way PC sends 8 registers to my PLC, where in this project, my PLC acts as the backup time synchronzation source.
+The Modbus comunication itself is implemented in a way, that I send 8 registers to my PC, where the extra 9th register returns a non-zero value if PLC can't synchronize with NTP more than 5 times.
+And the same way, PC sends 8 registers to my PLC, where in this project, my PC acts as the backup time synchronzation source.

 Later on, I call asynchronous function to use function 'await', and allow background processing by configuring my Modbus Server as non-blocking:
 ```iecst